reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     @RestController
     class WebConsumingController(@Autowired private val commentService: CommentService) {...}

+#### View
-To make a view of all comments in the repository, try this.
+For instance to make a view of all comments in the repository, try this.
 It will allow us to READ them via the web.

     @GetMapping("/comment")
     fun getComments(): Flux<Comment>{